Cheap LEGO birthday party ideas for boys.

 We had an exciting birthday at our house recently!
 My son turned six years old!
-It didn’t take him long to decide that he wanted a LEGO themed birthday party with all of his friends.
+When I asked him what he wanted his party theme to be, he immediately asked for a LEGO themed birthday party with all of his friends.
 He loves all things LEGO and I was excited to make this party come together.

 I wanted to give him a special birthday, but I also wanted to spend the LEAST amount of money as possible (story of my life!).
 I DID it!
 The party was a huge success, and I spent LESS than $20!
-I’ll break down everything that I did and each of the expenses.
+Seriously proud of myself right now!
+Today I’m breaking down the party and how much I spent.

 The Invitations: $0